 Students looking for library services will find information at the following links—including a research guide developed especially for FST students.
 If you do not see the service you are looking for, contact our librarian for further assistance.

-The FST library has one of the largest collections of Franciscana west of the Mississippi, including numerous rare books housed in the Copley Library rare book room.
+FST’s Theresa and Edward O’Toole library has one of the largest collections of Franciscana west of the Mississippi, including numerous rare books housed in the Copley Library rare book room.
 Items housed at Copley Library may be requested and checked out through the library at FST or in person on the USD campus.

 Your Library Account